 Damages to Parked Vehicles

-If an employee's personal vehicle is damaged while stopped or parked on campus property, the employee's personal vehicle insurance applies.
-The College's insurance would only apply if the College were negligent in some way and directly responsible for the damage.
-In either case, the employee should report the incident to Campus Safety and request they complete an incident report.
+If an employee’s personal vehicle is damaged while stopped or parked on campus property, the employee’s personal vehicle insurance applies.
+The employee should report the incident to Campus Safety and request they complete an incident report.
 The employee will need the incident report for their insurance company.
-If the College is 's insurance company.
-The College is not liable for any deductibles or uninsured amounts on an employee's insurance policy if the College is not liable for the damage (i.e., if the employee has a deductible of $500 for collision damage and their car is damaged, on campus, by a hit and run driver).
+The College is not liable for any deductibles or uninsured amounts on an employee’s insurance policy if the College is not liable for the damage.
+The College’s insurance would only apply if the College were negligent in some way and directly responsible for the damage.

 The following limits have been provided as a guide by the college's insurance carrier.
 This is the minimum level of coverage suggested.